by Garrick Dee

 Dyson says that these tools have 150% more agitation compared to the V6 Cord-Free.

-If you’re not yet familiar with this tool set, the direct drive cleaning head is designed for carpet while the soft roller head is for bare floors.
+If you’re not familiar the direct drive head is works best on carpet and the soft roller head on bare floor.

 Here’s a short demo of the soft roller cleaner head…